 As with the fingernails of humans, dogs' nails are constantly growing.
-To keep a dog from slipping on a floor or getting its claws stuck in cloth, the nails must undergo regular trimming.
-In particular, most dogs have vestigial thumb toes higher up on their legs with a claw, known as the dew claw.
+To keep a dog from slipping on a floor or getting their claws stuck in cloth, the nails must undergo regular trimming.
+Most dogs have vestigial thumb toes higher up on their legs with a claw, known as the dew claw.
 Cutting dew claws can be challenging.

 Restrain the dog with your body before clipping any nails, unless the dog willingly sits and waits for its nails to be clipped.
 This is done by setting the dog on a table and covering the animal with your upper body so that your clipping, or dominant, arm reaches over the dog's body to the paw on the other side.

-Hold the dew claw away from the leg enough to clip it.
+Hold the dew claw away from the leg enough to clip easily.
 If the claw is dark-colored, the "quick" inside the claw is not visible and the trimming must be done in several very small clips.
 The quick is a center of nerves and blood vessels and can cause the dog pain if clipped.

 Remove small amounts of nail on greatly overgrown dew claws since the quick expands on overgrown claws.
 With regular trimming, the quick will recede and allow the nail to remain clipped short.

-Remove the dew claw entirely, with its skin attachment, or toe.
+It is sometimes necessary to remove the dew claw entirely, with its skin attachment, or toe.
 This option may make sense for an overgrown claw that is infected or that often gets stuck on objects in the dog's environment, and is an operation that a veterinarian must perform.